Free Crochet Ocean Toys: 19 Sea Creature Ideas + a Free Fish Pattern

 14. Octopus and Starfish

 This combo pattern from Yarnspirations gives you two ocean creatures in one download.
 The octopus features eight curly tentacles and a round head, while the starfish has five textured arms.
 Together they make a charming beach-themed pair.
-Among all the free crochet ocean toys patterns in this collection, this one is especially great for craft fairs because the two-piece set sells well as a combo.
+Among all the sea-creature patterns in this collection, this one is especially great for craft fairs because the two-piece set sells well as a combo.
 Both pieces use basic stitches and work up in an evening each.

 Get the Free Octopus and Starfish Pattern from Yarnspirations